nutanix-japan/XReady_Era_Bootcamp/hammerdb/hammerdb.rst

 Database Test 2 (with best practices on SQL by Era)
 ++++++++++++++++++++++++++++++++++++++++++++++++++++

-Repeat the above steps for a *Initials*\ -MSSQL2 (one deployed using Era) server with database and log files on different drives and record the results.
+Repeat the above steps for any VM deployed using Era server with database and log files on different drives and record the results.

 ..
 ..
 Let's simulate a scenario where best practices for MS SQL databases are not followed.
 In this screnario the data and log files for a SQL database is in the same drive.